4awpawz/buster/README.md

 }
 ```

-Now, when I want to run Buster to cache bust my project, I merely have to type the following at the commnd line
+When I want to run Buster to cache bust my project, I run the following at the commnd line:

     npm run bust

-and when I want to clean/restore my project, I merely have to type the following at the command line
+When I want Buster to clean/restore my project, I run the following at the command line:

     npm run restore